KTM

-KTM is known for its off-road motorcycles (enduro, motocross and supermoto).
-Since the late 1990s, it has expanded into street motorcycle production and developing sports cars – namely the X-Bow.
-In 2015, KTM sold almost as many street as off-road bikes.
+KTM is an Austrian motorcycle, bicycle and motorsports brand.
+It traces its foundation to 1934 as Kronreif & Trunkenpolz Mattighofen.
+Today, Pierer Mobility AG operates as the manufacturer of KTM branded motorcycles, and KTM Fahrrad AG operates as the manufacturer of KTM branded bicycles.

-From 2012, KTM was the largest motorcycle manufacturer in Europe for four consecutive years.
-Globally, the company is among the leading off-road motorcycle manufacturers.
-In 2016, KTM sold 203,423 motor vehicles worldwide.
+KTM is known for its off-road motorcycles and as a reputed MotoGP constructor.

 History

 Early years

-In 1934, an Austrian engineer Johann (Hans) Trunkenpolz (1909–1962) set up a fitter's and car repair shop in Mattighofen.
+In 1934, Austrian engineer Johann (Hans) Trunkenpolz (1909–1962) set up a fitter's and car repair shop in Mattighofen.
 In 1937, he started selling DKW motorcycles, and Opel cars the following year.
 His shop was known as Kraftfahrzeug Trunkenpolz Mattighofen, but the name was unregistered.
 During the Second World War, his wife took care of the business which was thriving mainly on account of diesel engine repairs.

 After the war, demand for repair works fell sharply and Trunkenpolz started thinking about producing his own motorcycles.
 The prototype of his first motorcycle, the R100, was built in 1951.
 The components of the motorcycle were produced in house, except for the Rotax engines which were made by Fichtel & Sachs.
 Serial production of the R100 started in 1953.
 With just 20 employees, motorcycles were built at a rate of three per day.